-- workflow_id Unique ID of the current workflow. - config work dir Value used for the work directory in the current Toil Config.
+- workflow_id Unique ID of the current workflow. - config_work_dir Value used for the work directory in the current Toil Config. - config_coordination_dir Value used for the coordination directory in the current Toil Config.

 Returns Path to the local workflow coordination directory on this machine.